MEGA65 Welcome Guide

 • ROM Version: the version of the MEGA65 operating system (known as the “ROM” or “KERNAL”), such as M65 V920395

-This Guide was originally written for the first MEGA65 model.
+This Welcome Guide was originally written for the first MEGA65 model, before we had this useful screen.
 I have left the instructions for finding this information in other ways below.

 The MEGA65 core version